 PTSD Can Be Successfully Treated

-Now We Know What It Is
+At Least Now We Know What PTSD Is

 Too many soldiers from previous wars never got well.
 Shell shock in World War I. Combat stress reaction in World War II.
 War neurosis.
 Soldier’s heart.
 Every war had its name for what we now call PTSD.
 Before we knew what to do many with PTSD never got well.